Why is DE@DTC is right for you?

 Late Registration is the last chance for students to register for courses in the upcoming semester.
 To avoid a $60 late fee, students should complete registration and pay tuition and fees before this September 12 deadline.
 All current students should contact your high school counselor to get registered.
 New or prospective students should contact your high school counselor to receive the registration process.
 For questions, contact the DE Office, email@example.com or firstname.lastname@example.org or call 803.591.8002 or 803-591-8003.

 We're ready to help.
 Let's get started!

 Have questions about dual enrollment at DTC?
-Contact one of our dual enrollment counselors today.
+Contact our dual enrollment counselors today.